 with Simple Practices and Adaptogenic Herbs

 Learn how to manage holiday stress to keep cravings, belly fat and inflammation at bay.
-Enjoy more, stress less, feel better by doing what is really meaningful and tapping the power of adaptogens – special herbs for strength, stamina and stress relief.
-(SPECIAL HOLIDAY OFFER for a delicious, stress-relieving treat at the end!)
+Enjoy more, stress less, feel better by doing what is really meaningful and tapping the power of adaptogens – special herbs for strength, stamina, and stress relief.

 by Kitty Wells, co-founder of Spice Pharm

 Holidays can be the best of times, and the worst of times.
 They can be filled with joy, wonder, tenderness, and cheer.
 And they can bring on sadness, loneliness, anxiety, and stress.

 Holiday stress and holiday weight gain can go hand in hand.
 With all the shopping, rushing about, traffic jams, swirling emotions, over-amped expectations, financial worries, family obligations, missed sleep and missed exercise, it’s easy to hit overwhelm and succumb to stress.
 Combine stressors with holiday sweets, treats and feasts creating temptations around every corner, it’s easy to put on a pound or two (or ten) over the holidays.

 When you’re feeling stressed and hit the cookie tray, eggnog bowl or fast food holiday special, momentary indulgences are more likely to transform into permanent belly fat than if you’re feeling cool, calm and in control.
 Here’s why.